Ranger X: Development and release

 Ranger X was first project to be developed by GAU Entertainment (now Nex Entertainment), a Japanese video game developer founded by former Wolf Team staff, with both Toshio Toyota and Toshio Yamamoto serving as designers, with artist Ree Senfhu co-creating the pixel art, in addition of Yoshinobu Hiraiwa acting as composer and Noriyuki Iwadare creating the sound effects.
 The team recounted the project's development process and history through various Japanese publications.

-Ranger X was the first project to be developed by GAU Entertainment for the Sega Megadrive.
+Ranger X was the first project to be developed by GAU Entertainment for the Sega Mega Drive.

-Yamamoto claimed that the team created Ranger X with a lot of intuition without copying other titles, not wanting to be bounded with the need to imitate others, as their goal was to make a Sega Megadrive game of high-quality.
+Yamamoto claimed that the team created Ranger X with a lot of intuition without copying other titles, not wanting to be bounded with the need to imitate others, as their goal was to make a Sega Mega Drive game of high-quality.
 However, Yamamoto commented that the team did not think about the graphics but due to the emphasis on creating a polished game, the visuals ultimately had "a lot of shine too".
 Yamamoto remarked that the team did not use game design documents, as the team added elements on the fly when memory space was available.
 Both Toyota and Yamamoto wanted the animations to feel intricate, as robots have more possibilities and the team worked to make as much animations as possible for sprites.

 Toyota had thought about creating a side-scrolling robot action game on Sega Genesis for a time, not using any example as he dislikes imitating others while also stating that the team started with a question regarding what makes a game fun, with Ranger X being the final result.
 Toyota stated GAU created custom software tools that allowed the team with pushing the hardware capabilities of the Mega Drive to its limits.
-Toyota also stated that working with the Sega Megadrive was easy to develop for despite various issues, claiming that increasing the number of colors on-display was easy through hardware tricks while remarking that the Megadrive's problem with colors "isn’t so much a numerical/quantitative problem, as it is a question of subtlety on the designer’s part."
+Toyota also stated that working with the Sega Mega Drive was easy to develop for despite various issues, claiming that increasing the number of colors on-display was easy through hardware tricks while remarking that the Mega Drive's problem with colors "isn't so much a numerical/quantitative problem, as it is a question of subtlety on the designer's part."

 As Ranger X is an action-shooter game, Hiraiwa wanted exciting and lively sounds as a basis but he went towards a darker tone for compositions, leaning towards surrealism and energetic, which matched his personal view of the title.
 Hiraiwa stated that the choice of colors reflects the music's tone, which lead him to write 23 songs with a rock and progressive rock touch as he did not want music feel similar to each other.
 Iwadare spent time creating unique sound effects not heard in other games at the time while making patches with tonal variety for the guitar sound, stating that sound effects are "more on par with the music in terms of importance."
 Ranger X was first published by Sega in Japan on May 28, 1993, then in Europe in August 1993 and later in North America on October of the same year.